-"I saw that the woman was drunk with the blood of God's holy people, the blood of those who bore testimony to Jesus.
+"I saw that the woman was drunk with the blood of God's holy people, who bore testimony to Jesus.
 When I saw her, I was greatly astonished.
 Then the angel said to me: 'Why are you astonished?
 I will explain to you the mystery of the woman and the beast she rides, which has the seven heads and ten horns.'
 The beast, which you saw, once was, now is not and will come up out of the Abyss and go to his destruction.
-The earth's inhabitants whose names have not been written in the book of life from the world's creation will be astonished when they see the beast because he once was, now is not, and yet will come."
+The earth's inhabitants not written in the book of life from the world's creation will be astonished when they see the beast because he once was, now is not, and yet will come."
 (Revelation 17.6-7)✞

 How John of Patmos describes Roman Christian persecution is very significant.
-He says that ancient Rome was "drunk with the blood of God's holy people."
+He says that ancient Rome was "drunk with God's holy people's blood."
 He implied persecution of the saints and martyrs was a legal necessity because Christians would not partake in Emperor worship.
-The authorities took great delight in persecuting and hounding Christians to death.
+The authorities took great delight in persecuting and hounding Christians even to death.
 The Empire's oppression stamped Ancient Rome as the great persecutor.
 She reveled in slaughter and enjoyed it as a drunken person relishes wine.✞

 In 250 AD, the Declan Christian persecution occurred under the Roman Emperor Decius (201-251 AD).
-He issued a proclamation ordering the Empire's citizens except exempted Jews to sacrifice to the Roman gods and the emperor's well-being.
-They had to be completed in a Roman magistrate's presence and confirmed with a certificate signed and witnessed by the magistrate.
-Although the proclamation's text is lost, many examples of certificates survive.
-With the Jews' exception, everyone in the Empire had to sacrifice and burn incense to the gods and the emperor's well-being in a Roman magistrate's presence and obtain a "libellus," a written completion certificate.
-Numerous libelli examples signed by the magistrate and witnesses survive from Egypt.
+He issued a proclamation ordering the Empire's citizens except exempted Jews sacrifice to the Roman gods and the emperor's well-being.
+The certificate had to be completed in a Roman magistrate's presence, signed and witnessed with a magistrate's certificate called a "libellus."
+Although the proclamation's text is lost, many examples of certificates survive signed by the magistrate and witnesses from Egypt.

-Nothing in these "libelli" inferred any need to deny being a Christian, in contrast to the provincial governor Pliny the Younger's (61-113 AD) letter written to Emperor Trajan (53-117 AD) in 112 AD.
-He reported that suspected Christians who cursed Christ were freed, showing that persecuting Christians was not Decius' mandate's goal.✞
+Decius reported that suspected Christians who cursed Christ were freed, showing that persecuting Christians was not Decius' mandate or goal.
+Nothing in these "libelli" inferred any need to deny being a Christian, unlike the provincial governor Pliny the Younger's (61-113 AD) letter written to Emperor Trajan (53-117 AD) in 112 AD.✞

-Decius intended his edict as an Empire-wide loyalty oath to his coming to power in 249 AD.
+Decius intended his proclamation as an Empire-wide loyalty oath at his coming to power in 249 AD.
 He did not seek to target Christians specifically or persecute followers.
-Decius exempted Jews, showing his tolerance.
-However, Christians were not because the Romans did not consider them a religion.
-So Christians were forced to choose between their religious beliefs and following the law.
+Because the Romans did not consider Christianity a religion, Christians were not exempt.
+So they were forced to choose between their religious beliefs and following the law.
 Their faith in one God did not allow them to worship other gods.
-Many Christians were executed or imprisoned for refusing to perform sacrifices.
-Others hid, while many performed the ceremonies regardless.
+In the event, many Christians were executed or imprisoned for refusing to perform sacrifices.
+Others hid, while some performed the ceremonies regardless.
 The effects were long-lasting in that it caused tensions between Christians who agreed to the worship or fled and those who did not.✞